-Council has resolved, under section 100(2) of the Local Government Act 2002, that it is financially prudent to not balance its operating budget in years 2 to 6.
+Council has resolved, under section 100(2) of the Local Government Act 2002, that it is financially prudent to not balance its operating budget in years 1, and 3-6.
 The primary reason is to allow council to use reserves to fund certain one-off operating expenditure.